thacuber2a03/jsonparser/assets/jsonparser.md

 }
 ```

-up in this point, I realize I need a `Lexer::peek_char` method, as using `Lexer::read_char` is bound to fail if, for example, a `true` is scanned, as it can potentially skip another important character, such as `"` or `{`/`[`. no sane encoder usually outputs JSON without some whitespace, but there *are* such cases, and people happen to also write JSON files manually...
+at this point, I realize I need a `Lexer::peek_char` method, as using `Lexer::read_char` over at `Lexer::check_id` is bound to break down if, well, *anything* is scanned, as it can potentially skip another important character, such as `"` or `{`/`[`. no sane encoder outputs JSON without some whitespace, but there *are* such encoders, and people happen to also write JSON files manually, soooo...

 ```rust
 impl<R: Read> Lexer<R> {